syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/wayland.md

 ## Why this matters if you're modifying SYN-OS

-Any documentation, forum post, or personal notes that reference Openbox's `rc.xml`/`menu.xml` semantics, Tint2 config, or `.xinitrc` describe a desktop stack this repo no longer ships.
-LabWC's `rc.xml` looks similar to Openbox's (same tag names for keybinds/mousebinds) but is a distinct project with its own protocol support and limitations.
+Any documentation, forum post, or personal notes referencing Openbox's `rc.xml`/`menu.xml` semantics, Tint2 config, or `.xinitrc` describe a desktop stack this repo no longer ships.
+LabWC's `rc.xml` looks similar to Openbox's — same tag names for keybinds/mousebinds — but it's a distinct project with its own protocol support and limitations.
 Check [LabWC's own documentation](https://github.com/labwc/labwc/wiki) rather than assuming 1:1 Openbox compatibility for anything not already present in this repo's `rc.xml`.